Higher topological complexity and its symmetrization: Introduction, main results, and organization

-\m Many of our results generalize corresponding existing results for Farber's $\TC$.
-For instance, we show a close connection between higher topological complexity and the Luster\-nik-Schnirelmann category of cartesian powers of spaces.
+\m Many of our results generalize existing properties for Farber's $\TC$.
+For instance, in \corref{c:bounds} we show the following close connection between higher topological complexity and the Luster\-nik-Schnirelmann category of cartesian powers of spaces: